ke7haav/merkleTreeWhitelistAirdrop/README.md

 - a mock ERC20 token for local testing
 - an airdrop contract that verifies Merkle proofs
-- an off-chain script to generate leaves, proofs, and the Merkle root
+- off-chain scripts to generate leaves, proofs, and the Merkle root from either hardcoded data or a CSV file
 - a Hardhat test suite covering success paths and important failure cases

 ## Features